 - The item combination method: while less arduous, this method requires wasting a lot more resources.
 It requires that you keep combining two of the same items with your preferred enchantments until you get a level II enchanted item by trial and error.

 Best Nether Enchantments in Minecraft

 These enchantments are essential if you want to go into the Nether, especially if you're expecting a fight!

-- Fire Protection: Fire Protection reduces the damage you take from all sources of heat (most notably fire and lava).
+- Fire Protection: Fire Protection reduces the damage you take from all heat sources, notably fire and lava.
 Since the Nether has lava and fire everywhere, this is a necessary enchantment to stay protected.

-- Soul Speed: You can only put this enchant on your boots.
-When applied, it increases the speed at which you walk on Soul Sand.
+- Soul Speed: You can only put this enchantment on your boots.
+Applying increases the speed at which you walk on Soul Sand.
 However, when you run on Soul Sand with boots enchanted with Soul Speed, it decreases the boots' durability.
 It's strongly recommended that you use Mending or Unbreakable on Boots enchanted with Soul Speed.

 - Feather Falling: Feather Falling was mentioned above as one of the best enchantments for Boots, and it especially applies to the Nether.
 In some of the Nether Biomes released in 1.16, there are many steep cliffs and deep chasms.
 This makes Feather Falling an essential enchantment for the Nether since it protects you from taking excessive damage if you accidentally fall.

-- Knockback: Knockback is crucial if you plan to go exploring the more dangerous parts of the Nether, especially Fortresses.
+- Knockback: Knockback is crucial if you plan to explore the more dangerous parts of the Nether, especially the Fortresses.
 This is more of a preventative measure than a tool.
-It helps put distance between you and any mobs, and can be lifesaving if you find yourself with low health while fending off mobs!
+It helps put distance between you and any mobs, and it can be lifesaving if you find yourself with low health while fending off mobs!